Graphical representation of improvement (reduction) in L-Dex scores over a course of treatments using laser therapy and manual lymphatic drainage.

 Small currents undetectable by the client are passed through several electrodes on the hands and feet.
 The greater the degree of fluid present, the more easily the current travels.
 The unit converts the measurements of the affected and non-affected limb into a score, which indicates the degree of swelling present.

-Our clinic was one of the first in Australia to commence using this technology in 2007, to monitor lymphoedema status as an adjunct to using circumferential measurement with a tape measure.
+Our clinic was one of the first in Australia to use the original handheld device in 2007 and we continue to provide the latest surveillance technology now with the use of our SOZO unit to monitor lymphoedema status in addition to using circumferential measurements with a tape measure.

 Cornish BH, Chapman M, Hirst C et al (2001) Early diagnosis of lymphoedema using multiple frequency bioimpedence J of Lymphology34(1):2-11